 Millions of people in the United States either have or need braces.
 However, while the process of getting braces might be straightforward, most people aren’t sure what to expect afterward.
-To help give you a better idea of what comes after braces, here is everything you need to know.
+To help give you a better idea of what comes after getting your braces removed, here is everything you need to know.

 Getting Your Braces Removed